rodkranz/ff/README.md

 ## Time Execution

-The all tests was made in the same computer
+The all tests was made in the same computer the folder has `1434` files

 -----------------------
 The `ff` running looking for word `rlopes`